Businesses must align recruitment and talent development strategies

-PwC Global HR Consulting Leader Michael Rendell said organisations need a combination of inward- and outward-looking policies when it comes to talent management strategies.
+PwC Global HR Consulting Leader Michael Rendell said organizations need a combination of inward- and outward-looking policies when it comes to talent management strategies.

 “Businesses need to get out of the mindset that new skills equals new people,” he explained.

-“The most successful organisations will combine recruitment with developing their own people to be more adaptable to its changing plans.”
+“The most successful organizations will combine recruitment with developing their own people to be more adaptable to its changing plans.”

 The PwC research showed 93 per cent of CEOs believe their strategic planning for attracting and retaining the right people needs to change.
 Despite this, only three in five were currently in the process of doing so.